mohammad26845/react_assignments/assignment02/README.md

 ## Contributions

-Any feature requests and pull requests are welcome!
+Any feature requests and pull requests are welcome!  :white_check_mark: